 - Contract flights would require the traveler to incur unnecessary overnight lodging costs.

 If you meet the above requirements, an exception form must be completed.
 The exception form is found in the Air Travel Services Award.
 Contact your Agency Travel Coordinator or Finance Office for specific procedures as rules vary by agency.
 For most agencies, this form will need to be completed through your Agency Travel Coordinator and signed by your Agency Finance Officer.
 A copy of that form must also be sent to the Statewide Travel Coordinator.

-What if I want to travel between two cities not covered under one of the NYS Air Travel Services contracts?
+What if I want to travel between two cities not covered under the NYS Air Travel Services contract?